JuliaGraphics/Luxor.jl/docs/src/images.md

 ## Transforming images

 You can transform images by setting the current matrix, either with `scale()` and `rotate()` and similar, or by modifying it directly.
-This code skews the image and scales and rotates it in a circle:
+This code skews an image made in an earlier chapter of this document and scales and rotates it in a circle:

 ```@example
 using Luxor # hide
 Drawing(600, 400, "assets/figures/transform-images.png") # hide
 origin() # hide
-img = readpng("assets/figures/clipping-tests.png")
+img = readpng("assets/figures/textoutlines.png")
 w = img.width
 h = img.height
 for θ in 0:π/6:2π